-Analysing Exosome Biology Enables Breakthrough Diagnostic Solutions
+Analysing Extracellular Vesicle Biology Enables Breakthrough Diagnostic Solutions

 --

-Our cells secrete a multitude of exosome cargo which reflect their biological status: healthy or diseased.
+Our cells secrete a multitude of EV cargo which reflect their biological status: healthy or diseased.
 Crucially, this information can be accessed via a blood draw for biomedical analysis.
 This is called a liquid biopsy, a term coined in contrast to the tissue biopsy.
 Although tissue biopsies are currently the gold standard of disease diagnostics, they are an invasive and impractical means to remove a collection of cells from the body for analysis.
 By comparison, a liquid biopsy is non-invasive and enables many exciting new applications such as routine cancer screening.
 As of today, 90% of cancers are still not screened.
 It is widely accepted that early cancer screening and therefore diagnosis, alone, could save millions of lives per year.

 During the last decade, the first generation of cancer liquid biopsy tests surfaced due to the availability of high throughput DNA sequencing technologies.
 These tests are based on the analysis of pieces of information from dying cancer cells in the blood called circulating free DNA (cfDNA).
 A small proportion of cfDNA in the blood may exhibit specific mutations or methylation/fragmentation patterns, enabling the detection of cancer in patients.